janaSunrise/blockchain-python/README.md

 ## Definition, and Representation of Blockchain

-The structure of a dummy blockchain, which is accessed like JSON or a dict.
+Here is the representation of a transaction in blockchain in Python.

 ```python
 block = {